+Similarly, drivers who fail to follow the rules of the road must pay for the damages they cause, including those as severe as brain injuries.
 In case you, your family member, or a close friend has been injured as a result of someone else’s negligence, a local lawyer can help you file a brain injury lawsuit to get compensated for the losses incurred.
-TBIs are not only life-threatening, but also require a lot of money if full recovery is anything to go by.
+TBIs are not only life-threatening but also require a lot of money for full recovery.

 One of the most common ways of obtaining compensation is through an out-of-court settlement.
-Through this window, you can conveniently get access to better medical services through the funds received.
+Through this window, you can conveniently get access to better medical services with the funds received.
 However, in complex brain injury cases, the negligent party is more likely to force the injured to bring their case into the court system.

 Many insurance companies and high-end lawyers can persuade victims into accepting sub-standard settlements far below the standard rates in exchange for forfeiting their rights to pursue a lawsuit.
 But with the help of a skilled attorney, you can get compensated for your medical bills as well as your emotional and physical pains of dealing with a brain injury.

-If you have sustained brain injuries due to some else’s carelessness, the law has given you a window through which you can sue them and demand compensation.
+If you have sustained brain injuries due to someone else’s carelessness, the law has given you a window through which you can sue them and demand compensation.
 However, you will likely need an attorney to see you through.